1jour1vin

 About the estate:

-Marie-Élodie progresses year after year without compromising her ideals.
-She accepts this constraint despite the poor harvests of recent vintages in the northern appellations.
-The style has gained in precision and the finishes are smoother.
-Marie-Élodie has made no concessions; that's not her style!
-But she has probably lightened the touch, seeking less substance in favor of a more immediate and refined balance.
-The fact remains that the entire harvest brilliantly demonstrates its originality, and the wines, particularly in recent vintages, have real personality.
+Marie-Élodie continues to improve year after year without compromising her ideals.
+It’s a challenge she embraces despite the poor harvests of recent vintages in the northern appellations.
+Her style has gained in precision, and the finishes are smoother.
+Marie-Élodie has made no concessions—that’s just not her style!
+But she has likely softened her approach, seeking less body in favor of a more immediate and refined balance.
+The fact remains that the entire vintage brilliantly demonstrates her originality, and the wines—particularly in recent vintages—possess a true personality.

 Robert Parker - Wine Advocate